Clinical Report - Counseling Parents and Teens About Marijuana Use in the Era of Legalization of Marijuana

 This technical report updates the 2004 AAP technical report on the legalization of marijuana.
 The report reviews what is currently known about the relationships of marijuana use with health and the developing brain and the legal status of marijuana and adolescents’ use of marijuana to better understand how change in legal status might influence the degree of marijuana use by adolescents in the future.

-CME Course: Marijuana Exposure in Pediatric Populations
+FREE E-Learning Modules on Marijuana in Pediatric Populations

 Webinar Recording – The Buzz on Pot: AAP’s Position and One State’s Experience